The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: No null concentration

-\begin{proof}[Lemma~\ref{l:annulus} $\implies$ Lemma~\ref{l:elliptic}.]
-By Uhlenbeck's lemma (Theorem~\ref{t:uhl}) we obtain a gauge equivalent connection $A_{in}$ in $B_{\frac{3}{4}}(0)$ which is $\epsilon$- small in $H^1$.
-Then again by Uhlenbeck's lemma and conformal inversion, we obtain a gauge equivalent connection $A_{out}$ in $B_{1}(0)^c$ which is $\epsilon$- small in $\dot H^1$.
-By Lemma~\ref{l:annulus} we obtain a gauge equivalent connection $A_{mid}$ in the annulus $\calA_{[\frac23,\frac43]}$.
+Thus by Lemma~\ref{l:annulus} we obtain a gauge-equivalent connection $A_{mid}$ in the annulus $\calA_{(\frac23,\frac43)}$.
 The $L^4$ smallness allows us to patch the three connections cleanly (without any topological obstructions).
-More precisely, the Coulomb gauge conditions imply that the transition maps $O$ in the intersections obey a favorable div-curl system, and hence $O_{;x}$ is small in $\ell^{1} \dot{H}^{1}$.
-Thus each $O$ is uniformly closed to a constant, and a standard patching argument (see, e.g., \cite[Proposition~3.2]{MR648356}) now works. \end{proof}
+More precisely, the Coulomb gauge conditions imply that the transition maps $O$ in the intersections obey a favorable div-curl system.
+The $L^{4}$ bounds on $A_{in}$, $A_{mid}$ and $A_{out}$ imply that $O_{;x}$ (defined in each intersection) is small in $L^{4}$.
+Then, by the div-curl system we may upgrade this bound to smallness in $\dot{H}^{1}$, and then via Lemma~\ref{lem:div-curl-O} to smallness in $\ell^{1} \dot{H}^{1}$ (where we shrink the domain at each step).
+Thus each $O$ is uniformly closed to a constant (Lemma~\ref{lem:ptwise-O}), and a standard patching argument (see, e.g., \cite[Proposition~3.2]{MR648356}) now works. \end{proof}

 \begin{proof}[Lemma~\ref{l:elliptic} $\implies$ Proposition~\ref{p:parabolic}] We start with a continuity argument.
 Using the equivalent connection $A$ given by the lemma, we produce a continuous family of connections $A^h= hA$ with $h \in [0,1]$ so that $A^0 = 0$ and $A^1 = A$, and which satisfies uniformly the hypotheses of the proposition.